SasmitoMotion/pir_buzzer.py/README.md

-# pir_buzzer.py
-# Use sensor pir and buzzer for alert the detection
+# Use sensor pir and buzzer for alert detection
 # on Raspberry Pi 2
-# sensor pir motion detection have 3 output Vcc, Output and Ground
-# buzzer for alert have 2 output Vcc and Ground

     import RPi.GPIO as GPIO
     import time
     pir_sensor = 11                   # at GPIO 11
     piezo = 3                         # at GPIO 3
     GPIO.setmode(GPIO.BOARD)
     GPIO.setup(pir_sensor, GPIO.IN)
     GPIO.setup(piezo, GPIO.OUT)
     while True:
         i=GPIO.input(11)           # pir sensor for input

         if i==0:                   # if the condition not active

             print ("Motion not detected"),i